-GRIT program staff includes experienced, licensed and highly-skilled case managers, psychiatrists, clinicians, recovery coaches and other members of our treatment team.
-Residents work individually with staff to identify unique case management needs, build the framework for long-term recovery and develop aftercare plans for a successful return to the community.
+GRIT program staff includes experienced, licensed and highly-skilled case managers, psychiatrists, clinicians, recovery coaches and other members of our treatment and teaching team.
+Residents work individually with staff to learn crucial life skills, identify unique case management needs, build the framework for long-term recovery and develop aftercare plans for a successful return to the community.

 HOW ARE REFERRALS TO GRIT MADE?

 GRIT Holyoke is one of 26 new Residential-based Rehabilitation Services programs across the state, funded and licensed by the Bureau of Substance Abuse Services, including three programs awarded to MHA.
-GRIT Holyoke is expected to open in the 4th quarter of 2019.
+GRIT Holyoke is expected to open in the Spring of 2020.